topel-research-group/Chlamydomonas_barcoding/03b_barcoding_contigs/README.md

 # Checking barcoding at the contig level, rather than the scaffold level

+Note: the 500bp, mating type-specific, contig-level analysis was run using commit db64632 on the matt_improvements branch of Bamboozle

 ## All-samples barcodes

 No barcodes found when looking at *all* samples